haberkern-lab/ethoVR/display/projector-based-display.md

 nav_order: 1
 ---

-# Pentagonal screen for four projectors
+# Panoramic screen with 2, 3 or 4 projectors
 {: .no_toc }

 ## Table of contents